PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 ## T:

 #### ```TCO```
-Tail Call Optimization.
-Read [more](/posts/tail-call-optimization-in-javascript) about TCO in JavaScript.
+*Tail Call Optimization*.
+Read more about [TCO in JavaScript](/posts/tail-call-optimization-in-javascript).

 #### ```TDD```